Aller au contenu

 Terminal window

-# Assuming our {hostname} is matrix.example.com
+# Assuming {hostname} is matrix.example.com

-# Assuming our {user} is nuxref
+# Assuming {user} is nuxref

-# Assuming our {password} is abc123
+# Assuming {password} is abc123

 apprise -vv -t "Test Message Title" -b "Test Message Body" \